 Independent Visits

-Visiting Semuc Champey independently on the other hand is a bit cheaper, and it allows you more flexibility with your schedule.
-That does mean that you’ve got to arrange everything yourself though.
+Visiting Semuc Champey independently, on the other hand, is a bit cheaper and allows you more flexibility with your schedule.
+That does mean that you’ve got to arrange everything yourself, though.
 But being a well-trodden destination, that’s not hard.

 Depending on what you enjoy and what your budget is, you have several options.

-LOCAL TAXI – Another way to get to Semuc Champey from Lanquin is to hop in a shared 4X4 local taxi.
-These will typically charge around Q25 (around $3 USD) for the 30-minute journey (one way).
+LOCAL TAXI—Another way to get to Semuc Champey from Lanquin is to hop in a shared 4X4 local taxi.
+These will typically charge a few USD for the 30-minute journey (one way).

-The overall cost of visiting Semuc Champey independently varies depending on what you decide to include.
-If you opt for a full day that includes a taxi there and back (Q50 in total), entrance fee to the national monument (Q50), tubing (Q65) and a tour of the caves (Q60), you’ll spend a total of Q225 ($29 USD) – the savings are not so significant that you may end up choosing a guided tour and save yourself the hassle!
+The overall cost of visiting Semuc Champey independently varies depending on what you decide to include and how you travel.
+If you opt for a full day that includes a taxi there and back, entrance fee to the national monument, tubing, and a tour of the caves, the savings are not so significant that you may end up choosing a guided tour and save yourself the hassle!

 Packing List for Semuc Champey